Searching for a rewarding career that fosters both personal and professional growth? Consider the benefits of becoming a dental assistant.

 There are many great reasons to pursue a career as a dental assistant, including:

 - Career Opportunities – The employment of dental assistants is expected to grow 18 percent between 2014 and 2024 – a rate that is faster than the average for all occupations in the United States.
+There are many dental assistant career opportunities to explore.

 - Job Security – The need for oral health and general health support likely will drive an increase in demand for preventive dental service professionals over the next few years, creating additional demand for dental assistants nationwide.